Reign-Protocol/Reign_UTXO/README.md

 # REIGN UTXO

-UTXO Model for sending and receiving the tokens
+Unspent Transaction Outputs Model on Substrate for sending and receiving Reign tokens.

 ## Installation